Power outages reported across the region after storms pass through area

-CARTERVILLE, IL (WSIL) -- Storms pushed through the area throughout the evening on Monday causing power outages in multiple communities.
+CARTERVILLE, IL (WSIL) -- Storms are pushing through the area throughout the early afternoon hours causing power outages in multiple communities.

+Windy conditions, rain and lighting were the main concern as the storms left many in the dark.
+Multiple tornado warnings were issued as well.

 Here is the latest on the outages across the area.